cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 const (
     ProposalStatusOpen      = 0x1   // Proposal is submitted.
-Participants can deposit on it but not vote ProposalStatusActive    = 0x2   // MinDeposit is reachhed, participants can vote ProposalStatusAccepted  = 0x3   // Proposal has been accepted ProposalStatusRejected  = 0x4   // Proposal has been rejected ProposalStatusClosed   = 0x5   // Proposal never reached MinDeposit
+Participants can deposit on it but not vote ProposalStatusActive    = 0x2   // MinDeposit is reached, participants can vote ProposalStatusAccepted  = 0x3   // Proposal has been accepted ProposalStatusRejected  = 0x4   // Proposal has been rejected ProposalStatusClosed   = 0x5   // Proposal never reached MinDeposit